Fourth-Grade Homeschool Curriculum and Lesson Plans

-Is your fourth grader questioning your decisions, challenging your authority, and expressing opinions different than your own?
+Is your fourth grader questioning your decisions, challenging your authority, and expressing opinions different from your own?
 Congratulations!
 You have an independent learner.
-Although frustrating for parents, a child’s contrariness can mean something quite positive for his or her homeschooling.
+Although frustrating for parents, a child’s contrariness can mean something quite positive for their homeschooling.
 It means your student is ready to take at least some of the reins on their learning.

 In 4th grade, students will learn to use research tools to write reports.
 They will master addition, subtraction, multiplication, and division skills and start to explore simple geometry.